davidkowalk/FunctionSynthesizer/docs/docs.md

 # Function Synthesizer

-This API provides an easy way to generate a polynomial from a set of n points.
+This API provides an easy way to generate a polynomial interpolation from a set of n points.

 **Contents**
 - Importing the API